What Causes Pelvic or Low Back Pain?

 Your back is a strong base that supports the body's anatomical structures.
 It helps you stand erect, locomote, and carry weights around.

 The lower back comprises numerous bones (vertebrae), muscles, and ligaments.
-Different pathologies can alter the harmonious operation of the structures and lead to pelvic pain.
+Different pathologies can alter the harmonious operation of the structures and lead to chronic pelvic pain.

 Causes and Risk Factors for Pelvic or Low Back Pain